• Home

 Talking with your grandchildren

 I don’t have grandchildren yet.
-My kids have been taking their time just like I did when I was their age.
 But for those who do, 26% said they communicate with their grandchildren multiple times per week.
 8% was once a day and 13% was sporadically or never.
 46% said they did it in person, so I imagine they must be babysitting.
 Video chat came in at 25% and 15% over the phone.

 Since the pandemic, 43% said they’ve been communicating with their adult children and grandchildren more than they used to with 36% saying they aren’t using any new forms of communication.
 And 67% of adult children initiate communication most of the time with their parents.
-My daughter is pretty good in that department.
-I’m always afraid I’ll interrupt what she’s doing.
+My daughter is pretty good in that department but I’m always afraid I’ll interrupt what she’s doing so I stink at it.

 How about you?
 How often are communicating with your kids and how are you doing it?
 Please leave a comment below.